bitcoin-dot-org/Bitcoin.org/_includes/guide_p2p_network.md

 These messages are signed by a specific ECDSA private key that only a small number of developers control.

-**Resource:** More details about the structure of messages and a complete list of message types can be found at the [Protocol Specification](https://en.bitcoin.it/wiki/Protocol_specification) page of the Bitcoin Wiki.
+**Resource:** More details about the structure of messages and a complete list of message types can be found in the [P2P reference section][section P2P reference].

 {% endautocrossref %}